photo by John Millen

 Creation of the map reserve on the wetland area of Lot 1 isolated two small separate forested portions of the SE ¼ of Section 21, totaling 9.4 ha (21 acres).
 In December 1992, this property was purchased by the Denman Conservancy Association and donated to the Islands Trust Fund, the first property acquired by the Fund.
 The two portions of the property were consolidated as ‘Lot A’ and designated the Inner Island Nature Reserve.
 Subdivision approval had to be granted by the Agricultural Land Commission, which stipulated that Lot A had to be eventually consolidated with Lot 1, the map reserve.
 On March 11, 1992 the Trust Fund Board passed two resolutions to pursue this consolidation.

 It is Trust Fund Board policy to prepare and approve a management plan for properties it acquires (ITFB 1992).
 Management plans include a biophysical description of the area, an overview of present land use(s) and zoning, the identification of management issues, and recommendations for the appropriate type and level of protection, use, and modifications.
 On acquiring Lot A the ITF Board prepared a Management Plan for the Inner Island Nature Reserve on Denman Island that included the adjacent Crown held lands: the wetlands and associated uplands of Lot 1 and the SW ¼ of Section 22.

-In 2010 the Crown lands adjacent to Inner Island Nature Reserve were transferred, along with other Crown lands on Denman Island, to the BC Ministry of Environment for the creation of a Class A Provincial Park.
+In 2010 the Crown lands adjacent to Inner Island Nature Reserve (Lot 1 and the SW ¼ of Section 22) were transferred, along with other Crown lands on Denman Island, to the BC Ministry of Environment for the creation of a Class A Provincial Park.